dogokit/dogokit-akita/README.md

-# 🐶Dogokit Dingo
+# 🐶Dogokit Akita

-🐶Dogokit Dingo is a full stack app development kit with React, Remix, GraphQL with Domain-Driven Design.
+🐶Dogokit Akita is a full stack app development kit with React, Remix, GraphQL with Domain-Driven Design.
+With long term support of adaptability and scalability with various other platforms, through monorepo setup with moonrepo.

-> "Dingo" is an ancient lineage of dog found in Australia.
+> The codename "Akita" comes from a Japanese dog breed of large size, originating from the mountains of northern Japan.

 ## Introduction

 Goals and benefits:

-- Build web app as fast as possible with Dogokit pre-built modules
+- Build web app as fast as possible with pre-built modules
 - Encourage web standards with Remix
 - Scale complexity and integration with GraphQL
 - Ability to support mobile app development with React Native using Expo